airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_commonmark.md

 of reference - your code may be swapped out on disk instead of in memory).
 For high level languages, it's often impossible for compilers to do optimizations across function-call boundaries.
-However, some languages support inline functionsinline functions or function macrosmacros.
+However, some languages support inline functions or function macros.
 These functions look, smell, taste, and act like real functions, except the compiler has the option to simply plug the code in exactly where it was called.
 This makes the program faster, but it also increases the size of the code.
 There are also many functions, like recursive functions, which cannot be inlined because they call themselves either directly or indirectly.

 Optimized Instructions:
 Often times there are multiple assembly language instructions which